Approach–Avoidance Conflict

 Where the concept came from

 Kurt Lewin (1935) introduced a taxonomy of psychological conflicts, distinguishing approach–approach (two attractive options), avoidance–avoidance (two unattractive options), and approach–avoidance (a single option that is both attractive and aversive).
-The last is the stickiest, because it cannot be resolved by choosing.
+The last can produce vacillation because moving toward the option can also increase contact with its negative features.

 How Approach–Avoidance Conflict works